 Step 1 – Driver Account

-The first thing you will need to do when applying to drive for Postmates is to create a driver account.
-The first step is to either sign up using your Facebook account, or sign up with email.
-Mash the “Become A Postmate” button to get to the next step.
+The first thing you need to do when applying to drive for Postmates is to create a driver account.
+Do this by signing up with your Facebook account or email address.
+Then, click the “Become A Postmate” button to continue to the next step.

 Step 2 – Account Information

-The next thing you will need to do is enter a little bit of basic information about yourself.
-This includes first and last name, phone number, device (smartphone), market, and Postmates driver referral code.
+The next thing you need to do is enter some basic information about yourself.
+This includes your first and last name, phone number, device (smartphone), market,you’re your Postmates driver referral code.

 Step 3 – Driver Details

-After entering some basic information about your account, you will next be prompted to enter driver-specific details.
+You will now be prompted to enter driver-specific details.
 Have your driver’s license handy because you will need to enter all your information from it in this step.

 Step 4 – Home Address

-This is so Postmates can send you important information, as well as better verify who you are and if you are in an eligible coverage area.
+Now, enter your home address.
+Postmates needs this so it can send you important information, verify who your identitiy, and ensure that you live in an eligible coverage area.